bookschool/org/div/notes/Life Science/04 Genetics The Science of Heredity/04 Genetics The Science of Heredity.md

 Some genes have **multiple alleles**, which means that three or more possible alleles determine the trait.
-Remember that an organism can only inherit two alleles for a gene—one from each parent.
+Remember that an organism can only inherit two alleles for a geneâ€”one from each parent.
 Even if there are four, five, or more possible alleles, an individual can only have two.
 However, more genotypes can occur with multiple alleles than with just two alleles.
 For example, four alleles control the color of fur in some rabbits.
 Depending on which two alleles